- Elgar original reference

 Chapter 3: Integrated Conservation and Development Projects: A Positive Role for Forest Conservation in Tropical Africa?

-1 Neil Burgess, David Thomas, Shakim Mhagama, Thomas Lehmberg, Jenny Springer and Jonathan Barnard Background A debate has been going on for a number of years on the best ways to achieve conservation in Africa (and elsewhere).
+3. Integrated conservation and development projects: a positive role for forest conservation in tropical Africa?1 Neil Burgess, David Thomas, Shakim Mhagama, Thomas Lehmberg, Jenny Springer and Jonathan Barnard Background A debate has been going on for a number of years on the best ways to achieve conservation in Africa (and elsewhere).
 Two elements of the debate involve those espousing ‘fortress conservation’ and those promoting ‘people-focused conservation’.
 In some circles this debate has become highly polarized, with a considerable divide on the best ways to achieve conservation opening between biologists (Spinage, 1996, 1998; Kramer et al., 1997; Oates, 1999; Attwell and Cotterill, 2000; Bruner et al., 2000) and social scientists (Grove, 1995; Neumann, 1996, 1998; Borrini-Feyerabend and Buchan, 1997; Ghimire and Pimbert, 1997; Hackel, 1999; Leach et al., 2002).
 However, for those involved with implementing conservation projects on the ground in the developing world, the polarized views often represent impractical extremes.
 Moreover, for the people living in the rural areas of developing countries, the divide between ‘development’ and ‘conservation’ is often quite artificial.
 The third element of the debate involves attempts to merge human development and wildlife conservation issues within a single integrated programme, ideally where all sides benefit, the basis of Integrated Conservation and Development Projects (ICDPs).
 These kinds of projects can be considered to fall between ‘fortress conservation’ and ‘sustainable resource use for rural development’.
-The ICDP has become one of the dominant approaches to field implementation of conservation in the developing world over the past 30 years.
-In this chapter we look at where ICDPs have come from, what their successes and...
+The ICDP has become one of the dominant approaches to field implementation of conservation in the developing world over the past 30 years....

 You are not authenticated to view the full text of this chapter or article.